skip to content

 Teaching

-The taught element comprises two module types: core modules which trace the requirements for life’s origins from its astrophysical origins to the emergence of biospheres, providing the essential knowledge to be research-active in planetary science and life in the Universe; and optional modules specific to the academic pathway followed, which allow for students to deepen their knowledge in an area they are competent in from their first degree.
+The taught element comprises two module types: core modules which trace the requirements for life’s origins from its astrophysical origins to the emergence of biospheres, providing the essential knowledge to be research-active in planetary science and life in the Universe; and advanced modules specific to the academic pathway followed, which allow for students to deepen their knowledge in an area they are competent in from their first degree.
 Candidates will be required to take:

 • 4 core modules

-• At least 2 pathway-specific optional modules
+• At least 2 pathway-specific advanced modules

 The core modules will be taught in Michaelmas and Lent terms.
 They will cover the main material that all students are expected to master in planetary science and life in the universe: the origin of planets, the origin of habitable environments, the origin and detection of life, and the evolution of biospheres.
 These core modules will equip students with the essential knowledge to lead multidisciplinary research in this field.